kpraveeng/thingsboardProjectSetup/README.md

-# thingsboardProjectSetup
+# How to build Thingsboard Sources on Windows and Setup the Project on Intellij and Eclipse

-Will hold the information about how to build Thingsboard Sources and Setup the Projects on Intellij and Eclipse
+# Required Tools Setup